stfbk/FOWS/README.md

 <!-- You need to preprocess the dataset in order to extract the faces from all videos.  -->

 Our FOWS dataset consists in a collection of original and manipulate videos of user performing actions that occlude portion of their face.
-In order to train the models, we extracted the user faces from the video and organize them in 'occluded' and 'non-occluded'.
-For ease of reproduction, we also made available an already preprocessed version of the FOWS dataset.
+In order to train the models, we extracted the user faces from the video and organize them as 'occluded' and 'non-occluded'.
+For ease of reproduction, we also made available the preprocessed version of the FOWS dataset.
 You can access it by filling out this [Google form](https://forms.gle/1cpuDCo6FHZcBvwJ8).

 You can replicate this preprocessing by using the scripts available in the [./preprocessing/](https://github.com/RickyZi/FOWS_test/tree/main/preprocessing) folder:
 - [frames_and_faces_extraction.py](https://github.com/RickyZi/FOWS_test/blob/main/preprocessing/frame_and_faces_extraction.py) will apply mediapipe's Blaze Face detector to detect and extract the faces from the video,